peteSmith1229/Icewind-Dale-Enhanced-Edition-Reborn/README.md

 ## Installation
+1. This mod requires a fresh install of Icewind Dale Enhanced Edition.
+As such, this may not be compatible with other mods (use at your own discretion).
-1. Download the Zip file.
+2. Download the Zip file.
-2. Extract all contents to the Icewind Dale EE directory (e.g. *C:/Program Files (x86)/Steam/steamapps/common/Icewind Dale Enhanced Edition/*).
+3. Extract all contents to the Icewind Dale EE directory (e.g. *C:/Program Files (x86)/Steam/steamapps/common/Icewind Dale Enhanced Edition/*).
-3. Run the *setup-IWEE_Reborn.exe* file.
+4. Run the *setup-IWEE_Reborn.exe* file.
-4. When prompted, install the mod.
+5. When prompted, install the mod.
-5. When complete, exit the setup.
+6. When complete, exit the setup.
 To confirm if the mod has been installed, run the main Icewind Dale game.
 The menu should look slightly different.

    <img width="640" height="448" alt="image" src="https://github.com/user-attachments/assets/37fc43ec-3a4d-4863-8f99-06d9108cdf59" />